The Turn of Midnight Waters (2016 +)

 TOMW began as two convention modules, The Turn of Midnight Waters (2016, below) and Panic!
 (2019).
 It is now a major publication project, a 250 page Sydney-based 1926 campaign and source book.
 The project focuses on the inner city and ‘Razorhurst’ (Woolloomooloo, Darlinghurst, Kings Cross and Surry Hills) in the lead up to the Razor Wars.

 The campaign pack of The Turn of Midnight Waters will be available in PDF format when the stars are right!
-I am aiming for early 2022.
+I am aiming for mid 2023.
 Profusely illustrated, the pack should be approximately 250 pages.

 The campaign focuses on a number of key groups: Sydney’s bohemians and followers of the Inky Way, dock workers and other denizens of the ‘Loo, returned diggers, city-dwelling Kooris, the men and women of Sydney’s nascent queer community, occultists, Theosophists, and the crims and prostitutes of the razor gangs.